CraigNock/wksp-module-3-node-8-REST-APIs/__lecture/lecture-1-rest-apis.md

 <img src='./assets/github-endpoints.png' />

 ---
+for REST, as much as request info can be in the url the better (eg look at 4 & 5 on the git list of endpoints)

 ## HTTP Codes

 - `200` OK — Show that the operation performed is successful.
 - `201` CREATED — When you use POST method to create a new resource.
 - `202` ACCEPTED — Acknowledge the request sent to the server.
+- `300`s are redirect ones; won't really use
 - `400` BAD REQUEST — When client-side input validation fails.
 - `401` UNAUTHORIZED / `403` FORBIDDEN — When the user or the system is not authorized to perform an operation.
 - `404` NOT FOUND — When looking for certain resource and it is not available in the system.